 - Lightly blitz the soup with a stick blender.
 Don’t overdo it, the consistency should be chunky.

-Spoon soup into bowls and top each serving with a generous spoon of sour cream, topped with a generous dollop basil pesto.
+Spoon soup into bowls and top each serving with a generous spoon of sour cream, topped with a generous dollop basil pesto instead of adding to the pot.
 (It also looks impressive when you serve it!)

 - I changed it up and swapped out the chickpeas for lentils and it was also freaking amazing!